xaprb/story/exampleSite/content/slides/apron/index.md

 - two-col-img-right: assumes you begin the content with an image, which takes up the right-hand 50% of the slide
 - two-col-img-left: the same, but left-hand 50%
-- img-fullbleed-right and img-fullbleed-left: ditto, but the image is full-height and full-bleed to the edge of the slide
+- img-right-full and img-left-full: ditto, but the image is full-height and full-bleed to the edge of the slide
 - col: use together with col-2 and col-3
 - col-2 and col-3: all but the first element in the slide is laid out in the